Skip to content

 CTA Exam Signal

-Including a RACI matrix (even a simplified one) in your CTA presentation shows the review board that you think about organizational structure, not just technology.
-This is a distinguishing factor between a Technical Architect and a Chief Technical Architect.
+Including a RACI matrix (even a simplified version) in the CTA presentation shows the review board that you consider organizational structure, not just technology.
+This separates a Technical Architect from a Chief Technical Architect.

 Salesforce Center of Excellence (CoE) Model

-A CoE is the organizational structure that governs Salesforce across the enterprise.
+A CoE is the organizational structure that governs Salesforce use across the enterprise.

 CoE Models